subsurface/subsurface/packaging/android/README.md

 1. Build Kirigami and ECM (via `scripts/mobilecomponents.sh`)
 2. Cross-compile libdivecomputer
 3. Configure and build Subsurface with cmake + Ninja
-4. The caller (CI or you) then runs Gradle to produce the APK/AAB
+4. `local-build.sh` (and the CI workflow) then run Gradle to produce the APK/AAB and sign them with the keystore.